Mercer Limited Complaint Handling Procedure

 - We constantly strive to provide you with excellent customer service and we always welcome your feedback.

-- We are committed to dealing with your complaint efficiently, effectively and in a fair manner and we take all complaints very seriously.
+- We are committed to dealing with your complaint efficiently, effectively and in a fair manner.

 What and who is covered by this procedure